California Work Opportunity and Responsibility to Kids (CalWORKs) helps families with children and pregnant individuals to meet basic needs.

 Are You Eligible?

-If you are a parent or caretaker of children under age 19, or a woman in the last 6 months of pregnancy, you may be eligible for CalWORKs.
-This is based on family size, income, property, and special needs.
+If you are a parent or caretaker of children under age 19, or a pregnant individual, you may be eligible for CalWORKs.

 You can use the online tool See if I'm Eligible before completing an actual application to estimate your CalWORKs eligibility.

 Once you apply a County Eligibility Worker will decide if you qualify.